-5. PERFORMANCE REQUIREMENTS

-5.1.
-Legform to bumper:

-- 5.1.1.
-When tested in accordance with paragraph 7.1.1. (lower legform to bumper), the maximum dynamic knee bending angle shall not exceed 19°, the maximum dynamic knee shearing displacement shall not exceed 6.0 mm, and the acceleration measured at the upper end of the tibia shall not exceed 170g.
-In addition, the manufacturer may nominate bumper test widths up to a maximum of 264 mm in total where the acceleration measured at the upper end of the tibia shall not exceed 250g. - 5.1.2.
-When tested in accordance with paragraph 7.1.2. (upper legform to bumper), the instantaneous sum of the impact forces with respect to time shall not exceed 7.5 kN and the bending moment on the test impactor shall not exceed 510 Nm. - 5.2.
+- 5. PERFORMANCE REQUIREMENTS - 5.1.
+Legform to bumper: - 5.1.1.
+When tested in accordance with paragraph 7.1.1.
+(RIGID/TRL lower legform to bumper) or paragraph 7.1.2.
+(Flex-PLI to bumper) according to the choice of manufacturers, the results shall comply with 5.1.1.1 or 5.1.1.2 respectively. - 5.1.1.1 When tested in accordance with paragraph 7.1.1., the maximum dynamic knee bending angle shall not exceed 19°, the maximum dynamic knee shearing displacement shall not exceed 6.0 mm, and the acceleration measured at the upper end of the tibia shall not exceed 170g.
+In addition, the manufacturer may nominate bumper test widths up to a maximum of 264 mm in total where the acceleration measured at the upper end of the tibia shall not exceed 250g. - 5.1.1.2 When tested in accordance with paragraph 7.1.2., the maximum dynamic medial collateral ligament elongation at knee shall not exceed [20 mm], and the dynamic bending moments at tibia shall not exceed [312 Nm].
+The maximum dynamic anterior cruciate ligament and posterior cruciate ligament elongation shall be monitored with a reference value of [12,7] mm.
+[In addition, the manufacturer may nominate bumper test widths up to a maximum of 264 mm in total where the tibia bending moment of the FlexPLI shall not exceed TBD Nm and the MCL elongation of the FlexPLI shall not exceed TBD mm] - 5.1.2.
+When tested in accordance with paragraph 7.1.23. (upper legform to bumper), the instantaneous sum of the impact forces with respect to time shall not exceed 7.5 kN and the bending moment on the test impactor shall not exceed 510 Nm. - 5.2.
 Headform tests - 5.2.1.
 Child headform to the front structure: